 Here in Fresno, we’re all aware of some of the issues the Central Valley has with air pollution outside.
 As beautiful as this city can be, there can be a lot of dust and smog on some days.
-However, a mistake that many people make is thinking they’re safe from pollution while they’re inside of their homes.
+However, a mistake that many people make is thinking they’re safe from pollution while they’re inside their homes.
 You can be, but usually not without some proactive steps to boost your indoor air quality, with the help of specialists, such as those at Allbritten.

 How can my indoor air quality be so bad?

 First, it’s not necessarily that the quality of the air in your home is as bad as the outdoor air.
 It’s more the magnitude of time you spend breathing each.
-Think about: even if you spend your working day outdoors—which probably isn’t the case—you spend most of your day inside your home: eating, relaxing, and sleeping the night through.
+Think about it: even if you spend your working day outdoors—which probably isn’t the case—you spend most of your day inside your home: eating, relaxing, and sleeping the night through.
 If you work in an office building or attend school, that’s a large majority of the day spent inside.
 You’re breathing in that air for a longer amount of time.

 Next, indoor air quality encompasses a lot of different things, ranging from the visible—pet hair and dust, which you can see accumulating in your home over time—to the out-of-sight—mold, for instance—to the invisible, which includes allergens, bacteria, radon, and secondhand smoke.
 The Environmental Protection Agency has a convenient breakdown of each of these elements.
 Some of these things may be in your home, some may not.
-The best, and really the only, way to be sure is to have your home’s air tested.
+The best, all the only, way to be sure is to have your home’s air tested.